dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

 - inexpensive
 - a bit wonky, like a clacky old typewriter.

-Importantly, you won't be embarrassed to been with it out in the wild.
+Importantly, you won't be embarrassed to be seen with it out in the wild.
-In fact, the visual design of this thing is important, and it drives some of the purchasing decisions.
+The visual design of this thing is important, and it drives the choice of some of the components.

-My version of this device boots to a text display (a bash shell, to be specific), ready for writing.
+My personal version of this device boots to a text display (a bash shell, to be specific), ready for writing.
 The workflow I use is discussed in a later post, and is one possible workflow among many.